 type Shirt {

-required property color -> str;
+required color: str;

 }

 Don’t forget the exclusive constraint!
-This is required to ensure that each
+This is required to ensure that each Shirt corresponds to a single Person.
+Without it, the relationship will be many-to-many.

-is stored as a column in the object type where it is declared.
-As a
+Under the hood, a multi link is stored in an intermediate association table, whereas a single link is stored as a column in the object type where it is declared.

 Under a one-to-one relationship, the source object links to a single instance of the target type, and vice versa.
 As an example consider a schema to represent assigned parking spaces.